FourierFlows/FourierFlows.jl/docs/src/problem.md

 In this simple example our state variable is simply `uh`, i.e., `sol = uh`.

-Next we need to construct the equation struct.
+Next we need to construct the equation.
 Equation contains the linear coefficients for the linear part of the PDE, stored in an array `L`, and the function `calcN!()` that  calculates the nonlinear terms from the state variable `sol`.
 In our case, our equation is linear and, therefore,

 ```@example 2
 L = - params.α * ones(grid.nkr)